 2N6.
 Mishaps.
 Should one of the riders suffer a mishap, his teammate shall immediately take the team position and continue to race without relief until his teammate returns.
 If both riders suffer mishaps, the team shall be entitled to free laps equal to the number of laps nearest 2000 meters.
 On returning to the race, a member of the team shall resume the position the team occupied before the mishap.
-There shall be no free laps taken in the final 2000 meters of the race; a team entitled to free laps and points held at the time of the mishap.
+There shall be no free laps taken in the final 2000 meters of the race; a team entitled to free laps at that point shall be placed according to the laps and points held at the time of the mishap.